BashTux1/AutoCorrect-AHK-2.0/README.md

 My version contains a massive amount of new content from : http://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings
-(additions since the original 2007 script was made) the Main list has increased from **5880** corrections up to **8139** and counting.
+(additions since the original 2007 script was made) the Main list has increased from **5880** corrections up to **8140+**.

-**NOTE:** My list has been extensively edited **specifically for British English, NOT American English.** (e.g. customise / customize )
+**NOTE:** My script has been extensively edited **specifically for British English, NOT American English.** (e.g. customise / customize )

-~~Future releases (should I start getting help from others, can include separated sections for British and American English variations~~
+~~Future releases can include separated sections for British and American English variations~~

-Have added British to American, American to British sections within the script.
-Still needs a lot of work to remove the duplicates in the main list enabling to easily uncomment and comment out the entire sections you need.
+Have added **British to American, American to British sections within the script.**
+Still needs a lot of work to remove the duplicates in the main list allowing to easily uncomment and comment entire sections you prefer.